lscoppitto/docs-v3/docs/reference/api/zstorage/index.md

 ```

 !!! important
-   IN order to use the zStorage, you need to have an active zStorage from w workspace in the ZDM
+    Make sure that the zStorage cloud service has been enabled for the workspace.

 !!! note
     - Set the **Content-Type** header to **application/json**.
     - Set the **X-API-KEY** header to a valid API Key.
 For information about how to get an API key, see [Authentication](../zdm/index.md#authentication).

 ## TimeSeries API